This document describes how to configure and use kernel parameters within a Kubernetes cluster using the sysctl interface.

 Only namespaced sysctls can be enabled this way.

 A number of sysctls are namespaced in today’s Linux kernels.
 This means that they can be set independently for each pod on a node.
-Being namespaced is a requirement for sysctls to be accessible in a pod context within Kubernetes.
+Only namespaced sysctls are configurable via the pod securityContext within Kubernetes.

-The following sysctls are known to be namespaced:
+The following sysctls are known to be namespaced.
+This list could change in future versions of the Linux kernel.

 Warning: Due to their nature of being unsafe, the use of unsafe sysctls is at-your-own-risk and can lead to severe problems like wrong behavior of containers, resource shortage or complete breakage of a node.